Published

 • service history

-• receipts and supporting files
+• receipts, photos, and supporting files

 • notes and context

-• cost records over time
+• revenue and cost records over time

 Each vehicle has its own record, and the history stays attached to it.